ga-wdi-remote/js-dom-hw-counters/README.md

 The `data-index` thing is a _**data attribute**_ -- it's a property of an element that we can use to store relevant data.
-All such properties can be accessed by grabbing the element from the DOM and referencing its `dataset` property; specifically, to get the value in `data-index`, we would need to access a sub-property of `dataset` called `.index`.
+All such properties can be accessed by grabbing the element from the DOM and referencing its `dataset` property; specifically, to get the value in `data-counter-id`, we would need to access a sub-property of `dataset` called `.counterId`.

 > Data attributes can take any name you want to given them, so we could equally
 > have called this property `data-banana` (and accessed it via
 > `.dataset.banana`).
 But that would be silly, which is why we didn't do it.

+This app is comprised of several standalone parts, each with different jobs that they focus on. `CounterCollection` is a data model representing the underlying data of our counters; in addition to storing the counter data, it is also responsible for performing CRUD behaviors on the counters -- it can create new counters, destroy existing ones, and either retrieve or update a given counter's count value. `Presenter` is responsible for making changes to the DOM -- creating new HTML, modifying existing HTML code, etc. Finally, `AppController` sits on top of the rest of the application, acting like the air traffic controller or traffic cop; when new events occur, `AppController` responds and moves relevant data from one place to another within the program.

 In order to make all of this work, you will need to complete two named functions:
 `incrementCounter` and `addNewCounter`.